mirz44/mirz44/README.md

 ## Hello 👋 I'm Mirzaa

-A full stack web developer specialized in React, NextJS, TypeScript, PHP and WordPress.
-I am a fan of web animations and am learning Framer Motion and GSAP.
-Currently working on some personal projects and my portfolio site.
+I am an experienced frontend web developer specialised in HTML, CSS, JavaScript, WordPress, PHP, React, NextJS and TypeScript.
+Currently obsessed with web animations and am improving my skills using CSS/SVG animations, GSAP, Framer Motion and other animation libraries.

+I am also working on my portfolio website and also a personal blog with some technical posts.
+Hoping to complete these sites soon.

 <!---
 - 👋 Hi, I’m @mirz44